 plausibility, consistency and accuracy of distance measurements;

-Incompleteness or insufficient quality of GNSS range and phase measurements as well as GNSS navigation data can result into the decision that specific GNSS satellite signals shall not be used for DGNSS service provision.
+Incompleteness or insufficient quality of GNSS range and phase measurements as well as GNSS navigation data can result in the decision that specific GNSS satellite signals shall not be used for DGNSS service provision.

 GNSS position domain (GNSS PD)

-Integrity monitoring in the GNSS position domain checks, if the current availability of usable GNSS signals is sufficient for GNSS as well as DGNSS based positioning.
+Integrity monitoring in the GNSS position domain checks to see if the current availability of usable GNSS signals is sufficient for GNSS as well as DGNSS based positioning.
 In addition to RSIM standard the opportunity is seen to use the current achieved GNSS position accuracy as an additional quality indicator for DGNSS service provision.
 Integrity monitoring in the GNSS position domain shall be realized for each measuring points used for service provision and can cover e.g.:

 number of usable GNSS satellites for positioning;